-Ho Chi Minh City is place gathered lots of big religions in which there is Cao Dai religion.
+Ho Chi Minh City has lots of big religions in which there is Cao Dai religion.
 Each region has a temple to worship its gods and show its theory.
 Coming to Ho Chi Minh City, we should not miss the opportunity to visit Thanh That Sai Gon (Saigon Cao Dai Temple) of Cao Dai religion.

-Firstly, we need know little about Cao Dai religion.
+Firstly, we need to know little about Cao Dai religion.
 Cao Dai is a new religion born in Vietnam in 1926.
 According to Cao Dai books, the head of Cao Dai region is the creator.
 Cao Dai theory is the juice of all religions such as Confucianism, Buddhism, Faoism, Christianism.
 The biggest worship place of Caodaism is in Tay Ninh Province.

 Saigon Cao Dai Temple is a branch of Tay Ninh Cao dai Temple.
 Saigon Cao Dai Temple is located at 891 Tran Hung Dao, Ward 1, District 5, Ho Chi Minh City.

 The area of the campus is 931 m2.
 Before 1949, this place had been a Villa built according to French style.
 It is bought to worship and work by Mr. Pham Cong Tac, the highest leader of Caodaism at that time.
 In 1973, Mr. Tran Dau Thanh, an officer of Caodaism, built the temple of Saigon Temple.
 In 1999, the temple was rebuilt into the temple with large scale as now.

 Now, let us go for a sightseeing Saigon Cao Dai Temple.
 The front of Saigon Cao Dai Temple is opposite Tran Hung Dao Street.
 Standing outside, we see the three-arched-entrance gate.
 The upper part of the gate has a big word line: ĐẠI ĐẠO TAM KỲ PHỔ ĐỘ.
 It means Cao Dai is a big religion; the creator has opened religion two times before; this is the third time; this time, the creator purposes to save all human being. Đại Đạo Tam Kỳ Phổ Độ is the official name of Cadaism (Cao Dai is a common name).